noorfann/Rflect/RULES.md

 ### Preview Requirements
 - Include preview providers for views
-- Use in-memory storage for previews
+- Use in-memory storage for previews with ModelContainer
 - Provide sample data for testing

 ### Code Style